 We’d like to suggest some of our earlier posts that may be particularly helpful at this mid-term evaluation time.
-Talk to your student about some of the things that she can do right now to make a difference.
-As always, remember that decisions need to be hers, but remind her that you understand some of what may lie ahead and that you are there to support her.
+Talk to your student about some of the things that they can do right now to make a difference.
+As always, remember that decisions need to be theirs, but remind them that you understand some of what may lie ahead and that you are there to provide support.

 Taking stock at mid-semester

 Help moving forward